Emerging technologies for crystal-based gamma-ray light sources

 Introduction

-The TECHNO-CLS project focuses on breakthroughs in technologies necessary for designing and practically realizing novel gamma-ray Light Sources (LS) that operate at photon energies from approximately 100 keV up to the GeV range.
-These sources can be constructed by exposing oriented crystals (linear, bent, and periodically bent) to beams of ultrarelativistic charged particles.
+The TECHNO-CLS project focuses on breakthroughs in technologies needed for designing and practical realization of novel gamma-ray Light Sources (LS) operating at photon energies from ~100 keV up to the GeV range.
+These sources can be constructed through exposure of oriented crystals (linear, bent, and periodically bent) to beams of ultrarelativistic charged particles.

 Research Objectives